artem-page/camp/README.md

 NOTES

 Although the links for downloading files and redirecting are provided in the code, the lines enabling these features have been commented out.
-To activate the functionality, simply remove the comment characters /**/ from myRouter.js.
+To activate the functionality, simply remove the comment characters /**/ from myRouter.js (row 13, 14, 179).